the-road-to-learn-react/the-road-to-react/manuscript/outline.md

 From here, I recommend you extend the application to create your own React projects before engaging another book, course, or tutorial.
 Try it for a week, take it to production by deploying it, and reach out to me or others to showcase it.
 I am always interested in seeing what my readers built, and learning how I can help them along.

-If you're looking for extensions for your application, I recommend several learning paths after you've mastered the basics:
+If you're looking for extensions for your application, I recommend several learning paths after you've mastered the fundamentals:

+* **Routing**: Once you want to navigate from page to page, you have to introduce a routing library.
+React Router is the go-to solution for client-side routing in a React application.
+If you want to get started, I got you covered in this [tutorial series](https://www.robinwieruch.de/react-router/).

 * **Connecting to a Database and/or Authentication:** Growing React applications will eventually require persistent data.
 The data should be stored in a database so that keeps it intact after browser sessions, to be shared with different users.
 Firebase is one of the simplest ways to introduce a database without writing a backend application.
 In my book titled ["The Road to Firebase"](https://www.roadtofirebase.com/), you will find a step-by-step guide on how to use Firebase authentication and database in React.